Sakhnovkrg/Keysee/README.md

 - Displays keys, mouse buttons, and scroll events
 - Filters out noise (like repeated keys)
 - Detects combos (e.g. Ctrl + Shift + Z)
+- Optional ripple effects for mouse clicks
 - Customizable appearance
 - Fully open source

+## Notes
+- Keysee is already functional and ready to use, but it's still under active development.
+You may encounter minor issues — feedback is welcome!
+- The relatively large file size is due to the app being built with Electron, which bundles a minimal browser engine to ensure consistent UI and behavior across systems.
+- The app includes a backend component that communicates with the overlay via a local port (:12834).
+This may trigger a firewall prompt on first launch.
+- The connection is local-only and does not access the internet.
+It's safe to allow the app through the firewall for full functionality
+- Once launched, Keysee runs in the background and can be managed from the system tray.

 ## Download